flarehotspot/sdk-utils/sdk/mkdocs/docs/api/client-session.md

 ### IncTimeCons

-Increments the consumed session time in seconds.
+Increments the consumed session time by `n` seconds.
 The new value is not saved until the [save](#save) method is called.

 ```go
 session.IncTimeCons(60)